(This post follows ‘The kitten bonds with Vinod’ posted on 25 Mar 2017.)

 Slowly it occurred to me that she was not all that bad.
 She was independent; she was toilet-trained and could eat and sleep on her own.
 She would play alone and be happy; poor baby doesn’t and sadly can’t even ask about her mother and siblings.
 If she has an issue, she fights it out with us with all her might and then starts from zero; as if nothing ever happened!
 The kitten made me realise that animals are not prejudiced.
 They love without any consideration to race, colour, looks and socio-economic status.

 Over a period of time, I didn’t mind her untimely ‘waas’.
 I had got used to waking up at odd hours at her slightest waas or any sound like that and attending to her needs.
 I walked with extreme care for fear of stepping on her.
 It was a sign that I had finally fallen in love with her and her perfect round head, her pink ears, pink nose, pink mouth, pink tummy and pink paw pads!
 She was my very own animated candy floss!

 I was now waiting for a sign that she too loved me.
-And I got many; she runs to me when I return from work, she follows me around in the house, she licks me, sleeps with me and kneads me.
+And I got many; she runs to me when I return from work, she follows me around in the flat, she licks me, sleeps with me and kneads me.